c2700/Simply-Install-Arch/README.md

+Run from live ISO - Runs as Installer<br>Run from installed system - Runs as host setup script (Installation options will not show up)
+<br><br>
 Just Run the script and go through the options.
 Also, when inserting a new disk you don't need to exit the script to let your newly inserted disk to show up in the disk menu.
-Just wait a few seconds and select the "Partition Disk\*\*" menu item to see the disk in the "Disk Selection Menu" And If you insert a disk when in the "Disk Selecteion Menu" just go back to the Main Menu and select "Partition Disk\*\*" Menu item<br><br><br>
+Just wait for a second or two and select the "Partition Disk\*\*" menu item to see the disk in the "Disk Selection Menu" And If you insert a disk when in the "Disk Selection Menu" just go back to the Main Menu and select "Partition Disk\*\*" Menu item<br><br><br>
 Plz Don't judge me for my horrible and confusing variable names and naming convention if you plan on reading the script 👀.
-It's something I came up with on the spot.
+It's something I came up with on the spot and only had a vague idea on how the script should behave.

-When running on live disk you get to access installation options. when running on an installed system you get only host configuration options
-<br><br><br><br>
+<br><br><br>

 ## <H1>To Add</H1>